From Catalonia to Andalusia: Coastal Cities in Spain

 Benidorm

-Coastal Cities in Spain - Benidorm
+Coastal cities in Spain - Benidorm in Valencian Community

 Valencia

-Coastal cities in Spain - Valencia
+Coastal cities in Spain - Valencia in Valencian Community

-Coastal cities in Region of Murcia
+Coastal cities in Spain: Region of Murcia

 La Manga del Mar Menor

-Coastal Cities in Spain - La Manga
+Coastal cities in Spain - La Manga in Region of Murcia

-Coastal Cities in Spain - La Manga
+Coastal cities in Spain - La Manga in Region of Murcia

-Coastal cities in Catalonia
+Coastal cities in Spain: Catalonia

 Salou

-Coastal Cities in Spain - Salou
+Coastal cities in Spain - Salou in Catalonia

 Tarragona

-Tarragona is a real heaven for history buffs and those who want to escape Barcelona crowds.
+Tarragona is a real heaven for history buffs and those who want to escape the Barcelona crowds.
 It’s a place where history comes to life at its best and surrounds you wherever you go.
 Numerous Roman ruins and archeological sites, ravishing medieval old town, gripping festivals featuring human towers, and great beaches… Tarragona has it all and even more, and will keep every traveler entertained.

-Coastal Cities in Spain - Tarragona
+Coastal cities in Spain - Tarragona in Catalonia

 Barcelona

 Barcelona, a jewel of Catalonia, is a city that probably needs no introduction.
 It attracts travelers with a captivating combination of history, architectural wonders, and vibrant Mediterranean life.
-It’ll be your perfect holiday destination for you if you love huge and lively cities with dozens of things to do.
+It’ll be your perfect holiday destination if you love huge and lively cities with dozens of things to do.
 Wandering among old town streets, admiring surreal Antoni Gaudi’s masterpieces like Sagrada Familia or Park Güell, exploring the enchanting Gothic Quarter, tasting local delicacies, and relaxing on one of many magnificent beaches are just a few examples!
-No matter how long you’ll be there – you’ll always have something new to discover and do in Barcelona!
+No matter how long you’ll be there, you’ll always have something new to discover and do in Barcelona!

 Coastal cities in Spain - Barcelona